vsergeyev/corona-firebase/README.md

     	-- ..
     end)

-# Streaming using EventSource / Server-Sent Events protocol.
+# Streaming

-## on - subscribing on live data updates with ''text/event-stream'' header
+## on - subscribing on live data updates

     db:on("[ENDPOINT]", function( data )
         print("Got data!")
         print(data)
     end)

+``EventSource / Server-Sent Events`` protocol used here.
+Client's ``Accept`` header is set to ``text/event-stream``.
 Every time ''data'' changed on server your application will receive a notification.
+Timeout errors handled as well.